molnarszilard/mocap_optitrack/README.md

 You can also use a bash script, which sets up the required nodes using tmux:
 `optitrack_ros1_bridge_tmux.sh`

 Setting up this on one computer (e.g., AGX), the ROS2 topic will be visible for all other computers on the same network, also running ROS2 (preferably Humble).
+Please check this file, because some paths might not be set correctly.

 ## Pioneer P3-AT